thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

 > Note: As of the current 2.75.0 release, NIO enforces the stricter requirement that these callbacks
     are `@Sendable`.
-This is not a long-term position, but reflects the need to continue to support Swift 5 code which requires this stricter standard.
-In a future release of SwiftNIO we expect to relax this constraint: if you need this relaxed constraint then please file an issue.
+This is not a long-term position, but reflects the need to continue to support Codira 5 code which requires this stricter standard.
+In a future release of CodiraNIO we expect to relax this constraint: if you need this relaxed constraint then please file an issue.

 Unlike ``EventLoop``s, however, ``EventLoopFuture``s also have value-receiving and value-taking